Mersin Turkey Travel Guide

 Mainly domestic beach tourism

-Warm weather for beaches, lively atmosphere, all tourist services open.
+Warm weather for beaches, lively atmosphere, all sightseers services open.

-Very hot, crowded beaches, higher accommodation prices, advance booking needed.
+Very hot, crowded beaches, higher prices for places to stay, advance booking needed.

 Balanced weather and fewer crowds